CubanJew/BF4_SERVER_MONITOR/README.md

 # BF4_SERVER_MONITOR

+A standalone compact screen that connects to your home WiFi network and displays NWG BF4 server information in near-real time (refreshes every 30 seconds) using JSON feed from Battlelog live scoreboard.

+Features:
+- Displays key BF4 server information in near real-time.
+- Web Control Panel - customize various setting through your browser, such as serverID, refresh interval, and display contrast.
+- Ability to update firmware through your web browser (OTA), without the need for any special hardware tools.
+This provides flexibility for rolling out new features, or repurposing the unit for a totally different use.
+- 3 spare GPIOs reserved for future hardware interfaces.
+- Dynamic WIFI Manager - creates WIFI Access Point to allow configuring to your home Wi-Fi network

+Versin History:
 ********* v1.2 **********
 - Fixed new bug where Battlelog doesn't always immediately return 'Rush' info at round start.
 - Cleaned up code (removed unsued files, organized DEFINEs)